Blazing the Way: Trail Markings a Thru-Hiker Should Know

 Take the time to learn these trail marker symbols they will guide you on your hiking journeys!

-A frequent question by nearly all new hikers centers around the trail and their confusion on how you don’t get lost on the trail, this leads them to learn a little more and ask what are blazes in hiking?
+A frequent question by nearly all new hikers centers around the trail and their confusion on how you don’t get lost on the trail.
+This leads them to learn more and ask what blazes or trail markings are in hiking.

 A trail blaze mark helps provide direction, showing you where to head next and ensuring you don’t lose the trail and get lost.
-Blazes are a crucial component of trail upkeep and are used to signal key spots such as the start and finish of a trail, a change of course, or another trail intersection.
+Blazes are crucial. l component of trail upkeep and are used to signal critical spots such as the start and finish of a trail, a change of course, or another trail intersection.

 In general, most trails are blazed fairly similarly with a majority featuring painted blazes, though some trails may deviate from the standard they are an exception to the rule.

-So then that leads you to the question of how to read trail blazes.
+So then that leads you to the question of how to read trail blazing.

 For most a single blaze means to continue straight, on double blazes the top blaze indicates the direction to turn to follow the trail.
 Most of the time 3 blazes mean the beginning or end of a trail or a spur or offshoot trail available.